Xelieu/xelieu.github.io/docs/jp-lazy-guide/updatingAnkiJPMNNote.md

 # Updating: Anki JPMN Note

 - This is how to update `JPMN Note` to fix bugs or just get an actual update
+- If you are updating from base `Aquafina JPMN` version, see [Transfer Lazy Setup to JPMN](https://xelieu.github.io/jp-lazy-guide/transferAnkiSetup/)

 ### Update Watcher